Analysis: What's Up With the Ending?

-Some folks complain that the final chapters of Dracula are dull – after all, the "chase" really just involves Van Helsing, Jonathan, Mina, Arthur, Dr. Seward, and Quincey Morris twiddling their thumbs in Varna while waiting for Dracula's ship to come in.
-Most readers tend to think of this break in the action as Stoker's way of building suspense – it's the calm before the storm.
+Some folks complain that the final chapters of Dracula are boring—after all, the "chase" really just involves Van Helsing, Harker, Mina, Arthur, Dr. Seward, and Quincey Morris twiddling their thumbs in Varna while waiting for Dracula's ship to come in.
+Most readers tend to think of this break in the action as Stoker's way of building suspense: It's the calm before the storm.

-Dracula's death gets glossed over pretty quickly—it's described in a couple sentences, and then Stoker moves on to describe Quincey's last words and heroic death.
-This brings us to the main question about the ending of Dracula: why does the vampire's death seem like an afterthought?
+Dracula's death gets glossed over pretty quickly—it's only described in a couple sentences and then Stoker moves on to describe Quincey's last words and heroic death.
+This brings us to the main question about the ending of Dracula: Why does the vampire's death seem like an afterthought?
 And why does Quincey have to die at all?
+(We liked him.)